Lexxeous/mlp_mnist/README.md

 ### Usage:
 Use `results.csv` to log the results of experimental runs.

-The `AUTO_RUN` global variable specifies if the `mlp_mnist.py` script automatically logs the relevant data or not.<br>
 **Only modify the parameters that are specified:**<br>

-  * `TR_ACC` represents the training accuracy metric.
-This will be calculated automatically.
-Default value is "None".<br>
+> All of the following parameters can be used as command line arguments to the `mlp_mnist.py` script from argument 1 to argument 9.

-  * `TE_ACC` represents the testing accuracy metric.
-This will be calculated automatically.
-Default value is "None".<br>
+  * `AUTO_RUN` represents automatically logging data from `mlp_mnist.py` or not.
+Default value is "1".<br>
   * `LR` represents represents the learning rate metric.
 Default value is "0.001".<br>
   * `DECAY` represents the decay metric.
 Default value is "1e-7".<br>
   * `MOMENTUM` represents the momentum metric.
 Default value is "0.9".<br>